 • Include ergonomic furniture

-Ergonomic furniture is designed to help people work more comfortably.
-Choose height-adjustable desks with sit-stand options and supportive seating for different body types.
+However, when renting a traditional leased space, you will need to source the furniture yourself.
+You should choose height-adjustable desks with sit-stand options and supportive seating for different body types.
 This helps support those with chronic pain or injury, while also reducing strain, discomfort, and long-term health problems.

 height adjustable desks